 What was the last book you read?
 Did you like it?

-Thank you so much Nikki, for being a part of Post Art Northwest.
+Thank you so much Sonya, for being a part of Post Art Northwest.